-Programmable automation describes a field of automation solutions that can perform multiple functions and are controllable via commands delivered by the means of entering computer code in the systems.
+Programmable automation describes a field of industrial automation solutions that can perform multiple functions and are controllable via commands delivered by the means of entering computer code in the systems.
 Designed to be more adjustable than fixed tools, programmable automation components are widely used across the industries, but today most commonly can be found in manufacturing operations focused on producing goods in batches.
 Programmable automation solutions allow customization and adjustment of the manufacturing equipment in accordance with the requirements for each specific product.

 Examples of programmable automation are:

-Flexible automation, also sometimes referred to as soft automation, includes computer-controlled systems and software solutions designed to interconnect, adjust control and measure the sequence of operations of various machines and equipment, as well as human workers.
+Flexible automation, also sometimes referred to as soft automation, includes computer-controlled industrial automation systems and software solutions designed to interconnect, adjust control and measure the sequence of operations of various machines and equipment, as well as human workers.